 Those are the Chihuahuas with more rounded, squat and long-haired faces – while the Deer Head Chihuahua has a much more prominent snout and muzzle, hence the name.

-While not as immediately recognisable at a glance as their cousins, then, the Deer Head Chihuahua is still a very popular breed.
+While not as immediately recognizable at a glance as their cousins, then, the Deer Head Chihuahua is still a very popular breed.

-It’s important to recognise, before welcoming this pet into your life, that is breed especially will prove quite needy of your attention and affection from time to time.
+It’s important to recognize, before welcoming this pet into your life, that is breed especially will prove quite needy of your attention and affection from time to time.